 6. Do you have internet access, cable TV, or phone service?
 Yes.
 We know how important it is to stay connected.
-The building has wifi and we provide free cable TV and free telephone service to our assisted living residents.
+The building has wifi and we provide free satelite TV and free telephone service to our assisted living residents.

 9. Will Medicare pay for assisted living?
 No. Medicare is a program for medical expenses.
 Assisted living is a senior living option and not considered a medical expense.
 Medicare never pays for assisted living nor long term skilled nursing care.

 12. What makes you different?
 What makes you special?Well, several things.
 First, we are privately owned an operated.
 Our owner, Linda Howard, has spent her life in the medical field as a RN.
 She is committed to providing families with loving, compassionate, and medically superior care.
-She understands the importance of hiring caregivers that are Certified Medical Assistants and Certified Medication Aids.
+She understands the importance of hiring caregivers that are all Certified Medical Assistants and Certified Medication Aids.
 You can rest assured that they have the training, certification, and continuing education necessary to provide excellent care.

 Also, while many of our residents come to us with minimal needs for assistance, those who progress to a higher level of care will have the opportunity to transfer to our sister community, Olde Knox Commons Skilled Nursing & Rehab Center, located right next door.
 We conveniently offer assisted living, memory care, rehab, and skilled nursing all on one campus.

 Our staff also makes us special.
 We strive to hire those who understand the importance of that "Quality Care with Hometown Huntersville Hospitality."
 This is a place for mom or dad where you have the confidence that they are well-cared for, safe, happy and loved!